Rosedale, Toronto: Electoral districts

-Rosedale is represented in the House of Commons by Chrystia Freeland and is a part of the Toronto's central district, renamed to University-Rosedale in 2015 and formerly known as Toronto Centre.
+Rosedale is represented in the House of Commons by Danielle Martin and is a part of the Toronto's central district, renamed to University-Rosedale in 2015 and formerly known as Toronto Centre.
 In Provincial Parliament, Rosedale is also a part of the University-Rosedale electoral district, and is represented by Jessica Bell.

 Music

-Japanese composer Toru Takemitsu wrote a three movement piece for solo guitar called "Into the Woods" in 1995 whose second movement "Rosedale" was inspired in this area of Toronto.
+Japanese composer Toru Takemitsu wrote a three-movement piece for solo guitar called "Into the Woods" in 1995 whose second movement "Rosedale" was inspired in this area of Toronto.

 Toronto Lawn Tennis Club

 Rosedale is the location of the Toronto Lawn Tennis Club, the oldest active and surviving lawn tennis club in the world.
 The club moved to Rosedale in 1913.